RamV13/scrabble/overview.md

 For the user interface, users should be able to view their current available letters as well as the current board and should be able to perform moves.
 We plan on implementing a text interface to start with, and upgrading it to a graphical interface if time permits.

 With regards to the comment on the usefulness of a trie - we felt that a trie was necessary because the AI would be doing lookup of many words when evaluating potential moves.
 A trie would also allow the AI to quickly determine what words can be made from an existing word on the board by adding some additional tiles to the end of the word.
-This is elaborated in more detail in the \textbf{Data} section of this document.
+This is elaborated in more detail in the **Data** section of this document.

 **Citations**
 - OCaml documentation [http://caml.inria.fr/pub/docs/manual-ocaml/libref/index.html](http://caml.inria.fr/pub/docs/manual-ocaml/libref/index.html)